Today we are going to show you in this article some of the most important design mistakes that are responsible for mobile app design failure.

 So the odds of success are 1 in 10,000, so low? have you been wondering why most of them have been failing?

-To understand this, we are going to specifically look at user interface (UI) and user experience (UX) design mistakes in this article.
+We are an app development company, and hence we understand this, we are going to specifically look at user interface (UI) and user experience (UX) design mistakes in this article.

 1. Are you making your user think too much?